 We consolidate all of your transaction details for both Amazon and off-Amazon transactions.

 We notify you of basic errors in uploaded data by alerting you in your VAT transaction reports.
 A full review of your VAT transactions is not carried out, only basic errors will be notified.

 We transfer the consolidated data to your tax agent in order to prepare your filings.

 We provide support services in case you need assistance.

-Note: Amazon does not prepare your VAT filings or submit them to the tax authorities, and is unable to correspond with tax authorities on your behalf.
-Amazon is also not a tax adviser and, as a result, Amazon will not provide tax advice in this capacity.
+Note: Amazon does not prepare your VAT filings or submit them to the tax authorities, and cannotis unable to correspond with tax authorities on your behalf.
+Amazon is also not a tax adviser and as a result, Amazon will, in this capacity, not provide tax advice.

 How should I contact for help?